 We accept all recommendations made by the Royal Commission about redress matters under the Scheme.
 As such, we aim to recognise the experiences of survivors, provide all information to eligible applicants in a timely manner and uphold our responsibilities under both the Model Litigant Policy for Civil Litigation and the Guiding Principles for Civil Claims for Child Abuse.
 We are committed to behaving ethically, fairly and honestly to model best practice in dealing with redress matters.
-We are also committed to ensuring that the redress process is less traumatic for survivors of abuse by using a compassionate and consistent approach in dealing with redress claims.
+We are also committed to ensuring that the Redress Applications Under the National Scheme Policy Guideline.docx Approved By: Claire Robbs redress process is less traumatic for survivors of abuse by using a compassionate and consistent approach in dealing with redress claims.